MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 Microsoft Cloud App Security supports role-based access control.
 This article provides instructions for setting access to the Cloud App Security portal for your admins.
 For more information about assigning administrator roles, see the articles for [Azure Active Directory (Azure AD)](/azure/active-directory/active-directory-assign-admin-roles) and [Office 365](/office365/admin/add-users/assign-admin-roles).

+>[!IMPORTANT]
+>We have changed the flow for adding external admins to Cloud App Security.
+For more information, see [Invite external admins](#invite-external-admins).

 ## Office 365 and Azure AD roles with access to Cloud App Security

 > [!NOTE]